aponysus/rego/docs/roadmap.md

 # Roadmap

-`rego` is being built in phases to keep the public surface small while the internals evolve.
+`recourse` is being built in phases to keep the public surface small while the internals evolve.

 ## Current status